 - Disposable protective equipment should be placed in mixed waste.
 Link to cleaning instructions

-- Information on cloth face masks
+- Information on surgical masks and respirators

 COVID-19 mechanism of transmission and the severity of the disease

 COVID-19 mechanisms of transmission form the basis for choosing the preventive measures.
 The mechanisms of transmission and their significance can be checked on the Finnish Institute for Health and Welfare website Transmission and incubation period of coronavirus.